ZhgChg.Li

 Distribution Certificate

-• A common practice is for one engineer to create the Distribution Certificate and export the .p12 file to other developers who need to publish the app or to use it on the CI/CD machines.
+• A common practice is for one engineer to create the Distribution Certificate and then export the .p12 file to other developers who need to publish the app or to use it on the CI/CD machines.

 Fastlane Match